paternal/docker-pythons/README.md

 ## Tags

-- `latest` uses the stable debian version.
+- `latest`: Uses the stable debian version.
 It is updated without notice when a new debian version is released.
-- `jessie` uses debian jessie.
+- `jessie`/`stretch`: Uses debian jessie/stretch.

 ## Available tools

+This list describes the version available with the (default) `jessie` tag.

 - It is based on a [debian jessie](https://www.debian.org/releases/jessie/) (the stable version).
 - Most of the python versions packaged for debian are available, that is: